 - Excessively itchy skin

-These are not the side effects associated with opiate abuse – these are side effects that any individual who is prescribed an opiate painkiller is liable to experience.
+These are not the side effects associated with opiate abuse – these are side effects that any individual prescribed an opiate painkiller is liable to experience.
 In addition to these physical side effects, many behavioral and psychological side effects can occur.
-However, the physical side effects are generally more prevalent when the medication is taken as prescribed by a medical professional.
+However, the physical side effects are generally more prevalent when a medical professional takes the medication as prescribed.
 Out of all physical side effects, one of the most disruptive is excessively itchy skin.

 Why Do Opiates Make You Itch?

-What is in opiates that makes the skin itch severely, and what can be done to prevent this side effect from occurring?
-New data that was published in the Natural Chemical Biology journal suggests that some opioids can trigger an immune system response that affects one of the major receptor proteins on mast cell surfaces.
-Mast cells are an important part of the immune system, and they respond to certain inflammatory agents – like histamine – causing what appears to be an allergic reaction.
+What is in opiates that makes the skin itch severely, and what can be done to prevent this side effect?
+New data published in the Natural Chemical Biology journal suggests that some opioids can trigger an immune system response that affects one of the significant receptor proteins on mast cell surfaces.
+Mast cells are an essential part of the immune system, and they respond to specific inflammatory agents – like histamine – causing what appears to be an allergic reaction.

 While it is still not well understood why some opiate narcotics lead to intense itching, it is known that some people have a more intense physical reaction than others.
-If you have been prescribed an opiate painkiller like codeine or morphine and you experience intense itching after taking the medication, it is a good idea to contact your healthcare provider immediately.
-There are many safe alternatives when it comes to the effective treatment of moderate or severe pain.
+If you have been prescribed an opiate painkiller like codeine or morphine and you experience severe itching after taking the medication, it is a good idea to contact your healthcare provider immediately.
+There are many safe alternatives for the effective treatment of moderate or severe pain.

 Symptoms of Opiate Abuse Include Itching